-In this dissertation, we aim to develop an approach to organize computational problem solving communities using sports-like competitions that puts a minimal overhead on the administrator yet remains objective, anonymous, neutral, correct, thorough.
+In this dissertation, we aim to develop an approach to organize computational problem solving communities using competitions where participants assist in evaluating their peers yet remain meaningful.
 In the rest of this chapter, we present a thesis summarizing our approach together with the rationale of our thesis.
-Then, we summarize the key challenges facing the development of our approach as well as our contributions.
+Then, describe the key challenge facing the development of our approach as well as our contributions.
 Finally, we describe the organization of this dissertation.